Ficool

 I take a shallow breath and a long exhale.

 "Because it's my belief that it is the cause for attracting the prowlers.
-When your father used it initially, when it healed him, they found us right away.
+When your father used it initially, when it healed him, they reached out for it when they attacked.

 I thought if I just... removed it, you wouldn't have to make that choice."